 Please be aware of scams targeting SMUD customers

-SMUD urges customers to be on the lookout for scammers claiming to represent SMUD and threatening disconnection if immediate payments are not made.
+SMUD reminds customers to be on the lookout for scammers claiming to represent SMUD and threatening disconnection if immediate payments are not made.

-A common scam currently being used works like this:
+A scam currently being used works like this:

 - The scammer demands that the customer call back a non-SMUD number with payment details.

 - When the customer calls the number, it is answered with a recording of SMUD’s phone-based customer service menu.

 - When the customer chooses a menu option, the call will go to voicemail or will be answered by a scammer posing as a SMUD employee.